jonasaraldi/jwt-auth-nodejs/README.md

-# cms-auth
+# jwt-auth-nodejs
-A CMS created with Node.js, JWT and MongoDB
+Solution developed with Node.js, JWT and MongoDB

 ## Setup